springfox/springfox/next-release.md

 ### SwaggerSpringMvcPlugin Spring Java Configuration
 - Use the `@EnableSwagger` annotation.
 - Autowire `SpringSwaggerConfig`.
-- Define one of more SwaggerSpringMvcPlugin using springs `@Bean` annotation.
+- Define one or more SwaggerSpringMvcPlugin instances using springs `@Bean` annotation.

 ```java
 @Configuration